saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 </picture>

-This hook mppaing tells pre-commit where to get the code for the hook from, so we would be using detect-secrets tool for our secret scanning, there are many other that you can use.
+This hook mapping tells pre-commit the repo where it will get the code for the hook, here i am using detect-secrets tool for the secret scanning, but there are many other tools that you can use.

 We have ggshield, gitleaks and <a href="https://github.com/sottlmarek/DevSecOps#secrets-management" target="_blank">more</a>.

-4. Now lets install the pre-push hook.
+4. Now let's install the pre-push hook.

 By default if you run ```pre-commit install``` in your project folder, it will install the default hook which is "pre-commit hook", so to install the pre-push hook, here is the command to use